 - i.
-Commercial recreational activities some landscape capacity for activities that integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or camouflaging benefit of natural landscape elements; designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; enhance public access; and protect the area's ONL values. - ii.
-Visitor accommodation and tourism related activities no landscape capacity. - iii.
-Urban expansions no landscape capacity. - iv.
+Commercial recreational activities some landscape capacity for small scale and low key activities that integrate with and complement/enhance existing recreation features; are located to optimise the screening and/or camouflaging benefit of natural landscape elements; designed to be of a sympathetic scale, appearance, and character; integrate appreciable landscape restoration and enhancement; and enhance public access; and protect the area's ONL values. - ii.
+Visitor accommodation and tourism related activities no landscape capacity. very limited landscape capacity for visitor accommodation associated with existing dwellings and consented platforms (including on the low lying southern margins of the PA adjacent Hansen Road) and which are: located to optimise the screening and/or filtering benefit of natural landscape elements; designed to be small scale and have a 'low-key' rural character; integrate landscape restoration and enhancement (where appropriate); and enhance public access (where appropriate).
+No landscape capacity for visitor accommodation elsewhere in the PA.
+No landscape capacity for tourism related activities within the PA.

+iii.
+Urban expansions - no landscape capacity.

+- iv.
 Intensive agriculture no landscape capacity. - v.
-Earthworks very limited landscape capacity for earthworks associated with farm or public access tracks, that protect naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - vi.
+Earthworks very limited landscape capacity for earthworks associated with farm, adventure tourism or public access tracks, that protect naturalness and expressiveness attributes and values, and are sympathetically designed to integrate with existing natural landform patterns. - vi.
 Farm buildings in those areas of the ONL with pastoral land uses, very limited landscape capacity for modestly scaled buildings that reinforce existing rural character. - vii.
 Mineral extraction no landscape capacity. - i.
-Transport infrastructure limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; integrate landscape restoration and enhancement; and protect the area's ONF values.
-No landscape capacity for other transport infrastructure. - viii.
-Utilities and regionally significant infrastructure limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
-In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent and/or co-located with existing infrastructure. - ix.
-Renewable energy generation no landscape capacity. - x.
-Production forestry no landscape capacity. - xi.
-Rural living no landscape capacity.
+Transport infrastructure limited landscape capacity for trails that are: located to integrate with existing networks; designed to be of a sympathetic appearance and character; and integrate landscape restoration and enhancement; and protects the area's ONF values.
+Very limited to nNo landscape capacity for other transport infrastructure.

+Utilities and regionally significant infrastructure - limited landscape capacity for infrastructure that is buried or located such that they are screened from external view.
+In the case of utilities such as overhead lines or cell phone towers which cannot be screened, these should be designed and located so that they are not visually prominent and/or co-located with existing infrastructure.
+In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence including associated earthworks.